ONLYOFFICE/Kubernetes-Docs/README.md

 ```

 The `helm delete` command removes all the Kubernetes components associated with the chart and deletes the release.

-Note: When deleting ONLYOFFICE Docs in a private k8s cluster, see the [notes](#10-run-jobs-in-a-private-k8s-cluster-optional) below.

 ### 4. Parameters